hbowie/notenik/docs/index.md

 In fact, there is an option under the Note menu to generate HTML from the Body of a Note, and to either copy it to your system clipboard, in preparation for pasting the HTML somewhere else, or to store it in a file.
 You can even specify a preferred HTML folder for each of your Collections, in your Collection Preferences.

+Notenik uses the [Flexmark](https://github.com/vsch/flexmark-java) parser to convert from Markdown to HTML, and includes the Typographic, Tables and Definitions extensions.

 <h2 id="add-other-fields-to-your-notes">Add Other Fields to Your Notes</h2>